 Oceanfront Recovery in Laguna Beach is dedicated to helping our clients become the best versions of themselves that they can be.
 When we address mental health issues that may be impacting a substance abuse pattern, we create more likelihood of a good adjustment and lasting sobriety.
 This dual diagnosis approach sets us apart, and it’s how we can help you or your loved one on their journey.
 The effects of gaslighting can be hard on your physical and mental health, but you don’t have to manage that alone.
-For more information on how we can help, call Oceanfront Recovery at (877) 279-1777 or visit us online to learn more.
+For more information on how we can help, call Oceanfront Recovery at 877.296.7477 to learn more about how gaslighting effects you.

 The Long-Term Effects of Gaslighting